 - Cockerel Fish.
 Because of their character, cockerel fish do not get along well with other fish.
 It is also not possible for them to live with gourami in the same aquarium.

 - African Cichlids.
 Popular African cichlids are comparable to gourami in size, but it is not recommended to keep them together.
 Cichlids prefer different water and are extremely aggressive in protecting their territory, so calm gourami can easily fall victim to attacks.

 - American Cichlids.
-Large cichlids native to South America—astronotus, diamond cichlids, and managuan cichlids—should not be kept with gourami.
-These large predators will constantly attack the gourami until they die.
+Large cichlids native to South America—astronauts, diamond cichlids, and managing cichlids—should not be kept with gourami.
+These large predators will continuously attack the gourami until they die.

 - Goldfish.
 Cold-water goldfish do not mix well with heat-loving gouramis.
 And they can pinch each other’s fins significantly.
 Therefore, it is better to leave the goldfish in a separate aquarium.

 Among the gourami, individuals with unstable character may occur.
 These fish forget all the boundaries of decency and attack their neighbors in the aquarium for no reason.
 This may happen occasionally.
 Watch your pets more often to detect deviations in behavior in time and to put dangerous fish away from relatives.

 The Volume of the Aquarium